Community Outreach

 The Lenox Garden Club supports educational and environmental efforts around the Berkshires through programs and grants.
 Through workshops, volunteer projects, and partnerships, we cultivate a deeper appreciation for nature, foster community engagement, and inspire the next generation of gardeners and environmental stewards.

-The Lenox Garden Club, a member of the Garden Club of America, has
+The Lenox Garden Club is a member of the Garden Club of America and the Nature for Massachusetts coalition.

 ———————————————————————————-